WelcometoMyGarden/welcometomygarden/docs/full-access.md

 For the backend, your `.runtimeconfig.json` will need:

 - `frontend.url`: the "callback URL" endpoint, typically where your frontend dev server is running (`http://localhost:5173`) if you're dveloping locally.
 In production, this will be `https://welcometomygarden.org`.
 - `stripe.secret_key` & `stripe.webhook_secret`: backend keys for Stripe.
-Use test keys when developing.
+Use test keys when developing. - `sendgrid.send_key`: a SendGrid API key, only used to send email.
+We currently use these in both staging and production environments, so that we can reuse created Dynamic Templates. **This might result in hard-to-test scenarios regarding unsubscribe group emails** (production SendGrid groups will not affect the staging contacts)
-- `sendgrid.key`: a SendGrid API key, now only used to send email.
-Use a development key when developing.
+- `sendgrid.marketing_key`: a SendGrid API key, only used to perform operations with the SendGrid Marketing API (e.g. syncing contacts).
+This one differs between the production & staging environments.